London is home to one of the most iconic buildings in the world.

 20. The Gherkin consists of a total of 745 windows.
 The windows are designed to be opened by a refined computer program that responds to signals from a mini weather station.
 This station transmits information regarding wind speed, sunlight, and temperature.

 21. In April 2005, something went seriously wrong with one of the glass panels though.
-One of the windows, about two-thirds up the tower plunged down on the plaza in front of the building.
+One of the windows, about two-thirds up the tower plunged on the plaza in front of the building.
 Nobody was injured and the construction company that installed the windows, the Swedish-based Skanska, covered the expenses of the incident.
 As a result, all of the other 744 windows were thoroughly tested as well.

 22. A lot of events are held in the restaurant and bar on top of the Gherkin.
 Every year, Searcys at the Gherkin hosts around 1,400 events offering visitors amazing views of the City of London.
 These include business conferences, receptions, summer parties and even weddings.
 Now that’s getting married in style!